MichaelJEvan/GForce_2/README.md

 Created by: Michael J Evan ATP, CFII

-In addition to Software Engineering I am also a Commercial Pilot / ATP (Airline Transport Pilot) Multi-Engine Rated and Certified Flight & Instrument Instructor & Ground Instructor, and Nurse Anesthetist.
+In addition to Software Development, I am also a Commercial Pilot / ATP (Airline Transport Pilot) Multi-Engine Rated and Certified Flight & Instrument Instructor & Ground Instructor, and Nurse Anesthetist.
 This program is only intended to be used for theoretical representation of Bank Angle and how it effects Load Factor and Stall Speed.
 It should never be used for actual aircraft specific pre-flight performance calculations and such use is prohibited by this disclaimer.